GTBitsOfGood/project-pairings/README.md

 ## Setup & operation

+This Python script requires Python 3, as well as the `numpy` and `scipy` packages.

 To set up the script, you must provide a properly formatted CSV file that matches the general layout of the provided [example.csv](/example.csv).
 Then, edit the following variables in the script:

 - `csv_filename`: The file name of your CSV.